banner_for_desktop banner_for_responsive

 Who pays for the mediation?

 The couple decide this.
 An advantage of explicitly sharing the cost is that it gives both parties a financial stake in the process, which can encourage commitment to its success.
-At an abstract, legal level, the cost is always shared because all money in the marriage belongs to both of you.
+At a conceptual, legal level, the cost is always shared because all money in the marriage belongs to both of you.
 Even if you have kept your finances separate, by the fact of being married, the money belongs to both of you, even if it is in an account with only your name.
+When one of you pays for the mediation, that account then has less money in it to be shared in the separation agreement.

 Who files the court documents when the divorce mediator completes them?